giuliohome/timezone-demo/README.md

 ## How It Works

-- Uses Chrome DevTools Protocol (CDP) to override browser timezone
+- Uses Chrome DevTools Protocol (CDP) to override browser timezone (works with Edge too!)
 - Fallback to JavaScript injection for compatibility
-- Works with both local Chrome and Selenium Grid
+- Works with both local Edge and Selenium Grid
 - Demonstrates real timezone behavior in web applications

 ## Service Architecture